landing-ai/vision-agent/docs/index.md

 ```

 The chat messages are similar to `OpenAI`'s format with `role` and `content` keys but
-in addition to those you can add `medai` which is a list of media files that can either
+in addition to those you can add `media` which is a list of media files that can either
 be images or video files.

 ## Documentation